-We also initiated our collaboration with ANI FTP100 group, and the bi-weekly conference call was started in September, 2010.
+We initiated and continued collaboration with ANL GridFTP team and Ohio State University RDMA team (GridFTP over RoCE).
+We also initiated and continued our collaboration with ANI FTP100 group, and the bi-weekly conference call was started in September, 2010.